kbase/cdm-task-service/README.md

 * Python 3.11+
 * [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md)
-* An s3 instance for use as a file store, but see "S3 requirements" below
+* An S3 instance for use as a file store, but see "S3 requirements" below
+* MongoDB 7+

 ### S3 requirements